Jonathan2251/lbd/source/c++.rst

 Atomic
 --------

+- Reason

+  - Compiler and CPU reorder the memory access instructions (load and store) to accelerate.
+CPU has instructions for sequtential access (not reorder).
+    C/C++ provide memory ordering to tell compiler not to reorder..

+  - If using asm instructions in C/C++ only, it cannot provide a common structure for all backend compiler since reorder may happens in any pass.

 In tradition, C uses different API which provided by OS or library to support multi-thread programming.
 For example, posix thread API on unix/linux, MS windows API, ..., etc. In order to achieve synchronization to solve race